 4. Don’t give out personal information.

-Legitimate banks and most other companies will never ask for personal credentials via email, especially not without consulting you via telephone or in person first.
+Legitimate banks, the ATO and most other companies will never ask for personal credentials via email or text messages, especially not without consulting you via telephone or in person first.

-5. Don’t open attachments, or reply to emails from an unknown source.
+5. Don’t open attachments, or reply to emails or texts from an unknown source.

-If you suspect the email might be a scam, don’t open any attachments.
-They can contain viruses and malware, which can damage files on your computer, or steal information.
+If you suspect the email or text might be a scam, don’t open any attachments.
+They can contain viruses and malware, which can damage files on your computer and phone, or steal information.
 Also be wary of fake ‘remove’ or ‘exit’ buttons/links that can contain links to dodgy websites.

 6. Be skeptical.

-Just because an email has convincing brand logos, headers, appropriate language, and a seemingly valid email address, does not mean that it’s legitimate.
+Just because an email or text message has convincing brand logos, headers, appropriate language, and a seemingly valid email address, does not mean that it’s legitimate.

 7. Use Spam Filters.